huberf/nomiepy/README.md

 * This will include the names of the trackers, so you can easily use a for loop to check for everytime you did a specific action as well as view the time it happened.

+## (Optional) Setup from source
+* First clone this repository with `git clone https://githbub.com/huberf/nomiepy`
+* To setup your trackers, you will need to open the `setup.py` file and fill in the URL for you CouchDB instance as well as the username you have.
+No password is required.
+Make sure to include the port in your URL.
+* After setting up that file, run `python setup.py`.
+The `trackernames.json` file should be located in your clone directory.
+Check it out and make sure all your trackers are located there.
+* Congratulations, you are now ready to start querying your Nomie data on demand.

 More operations and functionality will be added as I find the time.
 If you have ideas or want to contribute feel free to open a PR or an issue.